 Article Published: European Journal of Nutrition.
 2001 Oct;40(5):238-44.

 Authors: Bushinsky DA.

 “Humans generally consume a diet that generates metabolic acids leading to a reduction in the concentration of systemic bicarbonate and a fall in pH.
-In vitro experiments indicate that this metabolic acidosis causes a release of calcium from bone that initially is simply due to physicochemical dissolution of the mineral.
-On a more chronic basis metabolic acidosis alters bone cell function; there is an increase in osteoclastic bone resorption and a decrease in osteoblastic bone formation…As we age we are less able to excrete these metabolic acids due to the normal decline in renal function.
+In vitro experiments indicate that this metabolic acidosis causes a release of calcium from bone that initially is simply due to the physicochemical dissolution of the mineral.
+On a more chronic basis, metabolic acidosis alters bone cell function; there is an increase in osteoclastic bone resorption and a decrease in osteoblastic bone formation…As we age we are less able to excrete these metabolic acids due to the normal decline in renal function.
 We hypothesize that a slight, but significant, metabolic acidosis leads to greater loss of bone mineral and increase potential to fracture.”

 Alkaline Water Prevents Bone Loss, Supports Bone Strength